zpconn/RoboFuehrer/README.md

 The LHS submission for the computer programming event of the Pummill Math Relays.

 The robot implements a variety of algorithms for movement and targeting.
 In group situations, it uses a finely-tuned version of minimum risk movement, which itself is a generalization of anti-gravity movement.
-In one-on-one movement, it uses a combination of pseudo-random orbital movement and the so-called "Musashi trick."
+In one-on-one situations, it uses a combination of pseudo-random orbital movement and the so-called "Musashi trick."

 For targeting, the robot runs a simulation in the background of all available algorithms to figure out which ones